hudson-and-thames/mlfinlab/docs/source/data_generation/hcbm.rst

 The HCBM model consists of correlation matrices having a hierarchical block structure.
 Each block corresponds to a correlation cluster.
 The HCBM defines a set of nested partitions :math:`P = \{P_0 \supseteq P_1 \supseteq ... \supseteq P_h\}` for some :math:`h \in [1, N]` for :math:`N` univariate
 random variables.
-Each partition is further subdivided and paritioned again for :math:`k` levels where :math:`1 \leq k \leq h`.
+Each partition is further subdivided and partitioned again for :math:`k` levels where :math:`1 \leq k \leq h`.
 We define
 :math:`\underline{\rho_k}` and :math:`\bar{\rho_k}` such that for all :math:`1 \leq i,j \leq N`, we have :math:`\underline{\rho_k} \leq \rho_{i,j} \leq \bar{\rho_k}`,
 when :math:`C^{(k)}(X_i) = C^{(k)}(X_j)` and :math:`C^{(k+1)}(X_i) \neq C^{(k+1)}(X_j)` (:math:`C^{(k)}(X_i)` denotes the cluster :math:`X_i` in partition :math:`P_k`).